VHS Revival revisits John McTiernan’s genre-defining masterpiece.

-In Los Angeles, McClane is a fish out of water, a man bewildered by cocktail parties and kissy male greetings as he leaves behind a six month backlog of New York scumbags in search of some festive reconciliation.
-On the surface he is a happy-go-lucky hero with an acerbic charm and impervious sense of humour, but as the young limo driver who is sent to give him the royal treatment quickly learns, there is a humility to him that cannot be suppressed.
+In Los Angeles, McClane is a fish out of water, a man bewildered by cocktail parties and kissy male greetings as he leaves behind a six-month backlog of New York scumbags in search of some festive reconciliation.
+On the surface he is a happy-go-lucky hero with an impervious sense of humour, but as the young limo driver who is sent to give him the royal treatment quickly learns, there is a humility to him that cannot be suppressed.

 Come out to the coast.
 We’ll get together.
 Have a few laughs. – John McClane

-There are other great performances that make McClane the seminal antihero: his wife Holly, played with steely tenderness by the wonderful Bonnie Bedelia, and to a lesser degree Argyle, a snoopy slacker who immediately wins the affections of our everyman, in spite of the staggering cultural differences.
+There are other great performances that make McClane the seminal antihero: his wife Holly, played with steely tenderness by the wonderful Bonnie Bedelia, and to a lesser degree Argyle, a snoopy slacker who immediately wins the affections of our everyman despite the cultural differences.
 There are also corrupt FBI agents, a petty, dismissive police chief and a sleazy corporate shill whose drug addiction our lawman is willing to overlook in light of the festive season.
-But the greatest action movies need more than a few trite stereotypes to bounce off.
+But the greatest action movies need more than a few stereotypes to bounce off.
 Every memorable hero requires a dastardly foil, and they don’t come much more despicable than slick international terrorist Hans Gruber.

 Gruber is a savvy sophisticate with a penchant for the finer things in life, and his snivelling turn as the anonymous Bill Clay after running into his building-bound nemesis is one of the movie’s most intriguing plot developments.
 Above all else, it is the late Alan Rickman‘s sneering creation who puts McClane so firmly in our corner.
 The movie’s antagonist is everything we despise.
 He is cruel and calculated, cowardly and heartless, and his constant belittlement of the common man has us pushing him towards his inevitable downfall.